publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch8/m__us_usc_t29_s213.md

             (D) a combination of duties described in subparagraphs (A), (B), and (C) the performance of which requires the same level of skills, and

-            who, in the case of an employee who is compensated on an hourly basis, is compensated at a rate of not less than $27.63 an hour.
+            who, in the case of an employee who is compensated on an hourly basis, is compensated at a rate of not less than $27.63 an hour; or

+        (18) any employee who is a border patrol agent, as defined in [section 5550(a) of title 5][/us/usc/t5/s5550/a].

     (b) __Maximum hour requirements__